corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 ## Basic Contract Design

-In order to understand the design motivations, first we must understand some of the challenges commonly faced by CorDapp developers.

 The following contract defines three commands; Create, Update and Delete.
 The `verify` function delegates these command types to `verifyCreate`, `verifyUpdate` and `verifyDelete` functions respectively, for example:

 ```kotlin